-Huge pedalboards that can host a wealth of cool guitar effects are amazing.
-In fact, they’re a dream for some guitar players!
-A large pedal setup can keep you entertained for hours on end; offering up various sonic flavours not only for recording, but for inspiring new ideas too.
-I know this — as I have a big, ostentatious guitar pedalboard myself (you can click here if you want to see it).
+Huge pedalboards that host loads of guitar pedals are amazing.
+They can keep you entertained for hours on end and offer up countless sounds for recording and writing.
+I know this, as I have a big, ostentatious pedalboard myself (click here if you wanna see it).

-However, as a musician who has recently joined a covers band and is regularly rehearsing and gigging again, I’ve realised that owning a gargantuan pedalboard is just a logistical nightmare.
-I mean, mine weighs over 20kg for goodness sake!
-Not only that, but the signal chain is incredibly complicated.
-So if one cable conks out and kills my tone, then it would probably take hours to figure out which one is the culprit.
+But as a guitarist who recently joined a covers band, I’ve realised that a gargantuan pedalboard is a logistical nightmare for gigging.
+Mine weighs over 20kg for goodness sake!
+Not only that, but the signal chain is super complicated.
+Som if one cable conks out and kills my sound, then it’d take ages to figure out which one is the culprit.

-To therefore save both my back and my sanity, I endeavored to put together a far more practical and easy-to-use performance pedalboard.
-One that boasts all of the essential stompboxes I need to achieve my favourite sounds, but on a much smaller scale.
-And so far, it’s working brilliantly!
-In this blog, I’ll share my experience to help you create your perfect plug-in-and-play, live pedalboard — regardless of style.
-You could also think of this as a “desert island” or “greatest hits” board, if you will.
+That’s why I’ve put together a far more practical pedalboard solely for performing with.
+It has all the essential effects I need to achieve my favourite sounds, and on a much smaller scale.
+And so far, it’s working brilliantly.
+In this blog, I’ll share my experience to help you create your perfect plug-in-and-play, “greatest hits” live pedalboard.

 Responses & Questions